MCDevKit/cmcc-docs/json-templating-engine/file-functions/filelistrecurse.md

 ---
 layout: page
 grand_parent: JSON Templating Engine
-parent: Functions
+parent: File functions
 title: fileListRecurse
 ---

 # fileListRecurse

-`fileListRecurse` is a function, that returns an array of file paths recursively, which means, that if the folder contains another folder, its contents will also be added to the array.
+Returns an array of file paths recursively, which means, that if the folder contains another folder, its contents will also be added to the array.

 ## Arguments